 Another page that some bloggers want is a press page, listing their features and profiles from various websites and news outlets.
 While adding a page is easy enough, sometimes a press page can use a bit more attention.
 If you have a lot of press, we can spend some extra time formatting your press page to include thumbnails, links, and even popup previews of print features.

 For food bloggers, being able to include recipes in your posts is essential.
 Sure, you can type in a recipe in any old post, but what if you want your users to be able to print the recipe (and not all the other photos/text from the post)?
 We’ve created a customized recipe setup that will allow you to easily input recipes into your post without having to worry about formatting or code.
 The recipe setup will output a beautifully formatted recipe complete with a print button.

 One of the most important features of a food blog is a recipe index, allowing your readers to easily find exactly what they’re looking for.
 There are different ways we can organize this, but the most common is a simple list of categories, dates, and/or tags.

 These pages will update automatically (no more tediously updating your index!), so if you add a new category, it will appear in the index automatically.
-The individual category pages are basically a customized version of wordpress’ standard archive pages, which will display your posts visually with thumbnail images and titles (examples: Love & Olive Oil, So How’s It Taste, Eat Your Greens).
+The individual category pages are basically a customized version of wordpress’ standard archive pages, which will display your posts visually with thumbnail images and titles.
 Categories can also have subcategories, giving readers the option of “refining” their search (examples: Recipe Girl, Jelly Toast, Kevin & Amanda).